 Nominators should address how the nominee meets the following criteria:

-This award recognizes individuals, organizations or businesses that have made a lasting contribution to the cultural life of their communities through their active support of and involvement in promoting the humanities.
-The award recognizes the dedication and contribution of Juliana Yoder during her 21 years of service to the Arizona Humanities, including her service as Associate Director from 1995 to 2005 and then as Executive Director from 2005 to 2008.
-Click here to download the Juliana Yoder Friend of the Humanities Award nomination form.
+This award recognizes individuals, organizations and/or businesses that have made a lasting contribution to the cultural life of their communities through their active support of and involvement in promoting the humanities.
+The award recognizes the dedication and contribution of Juliana Yoder during her 21 years of service to the Arizona Humanities.

-This newly established award recognizes a young professional, student, or volunteer with outstanding and creative approaches to engaging the public with humanities topics.
+This award recognizes a young professional, student, or volunteer with outstanding and creative approaches to engaging the public with the humanities.
 Considerations will focus on scholarship in the humanities, service to the humanities, the enhancement of public understanding of the humanities and other humanities-related endeavors.
-Click here to download the Humanities Rising Star Award nomination form.

 Nominees for the Humanities Rising Star award must be 18-35 years of age and meet the following qualifications: